veracode/VeraGit/README.md

 # VeraGit

 A CLI tool to automatically submit Github repos to the Veracode platform for scanning.
-Support all non-compilable languages that only require zipping the source files.
+Supports all non-compilable languages that only require zipping the source files.

 Commands: